barber-lab/its-16s/README.md

-# A Global Survey of Host, Aquatic, and Soil Microbiomes Reveals Ecological Properties Shared between Bacterial and Fungal Generalists
+# A global survey of host, aquatic, and soil microbiomes reveals shared abundance and genomic features between bacterial and fungal generalists

 This repository provides the code required to reproduce the analyses of the following publication:

-Daniel Loos, Ailton Pereira da Costa Filho, Amelia E. Barber, Gianni Panagiotou: A Global Survey of Host, Aquatic, and Soil Microbiomes Reveals Ecological Properties Shared between Bacterial and Fungal Generalists (2022). bioRxiv. https://doi.org/10.1101/2022.11.15.515575.
+Daniel Loos, Ailton Pereira da Costa Filho, Bas E. Dutilh, Amelia E. Barber, Gianni Panagiotou: A global survey of host, aquatic, and soil microbiomes reveals shared abundance and genomic features between bacterial and fungal generalists (2022). bioRxiv. https://doi.org/10.1101/2022.11.15.515575.

-Correspondence: gianni.panagiotou@leibniz-hki.de or amelia.barber@uni-jena.de
+Correspondence: amelia.barber@uni-jena.de or gianni.panagiotou@leibniz-hki.de

 ## Abstract

-Microbiome engineering is a fast-evolving area with relevance for human health, agriculture, and climate management solutions.
-Despite significant efforts in engineering microbiomes to repair dysbiotic communities, new microbes often fail to establish and/or alter ecosystem function.
-To identify bacterial and fungal genera with the desired ability to manipulate microbial communities, we retrieved paired 16S and ITS rRNA amplicon sequence data from 1,580 host, soil, and aquatic samples and explored the ecological patterns of the 2,977 bacteria and 1,740 fungal genera detected across all samples.
-Through this large-scale analysis, we revealed that a small number of bacterial and fungal generalists with high prevalence across all environments positively contribute to the taxonomic diversity of their respective kingdom and explain a large percentage of the variation in the cross-kingdom community structure.
-We also observed that bacterial and fungal generalists have a significantly higher abundance compared to specialists, or genera whose prevalence was strongly associated with a single habitat - possibly due to their ability to avoid competitive interactions and instead elicit positive ones with other highly prevalent genera.
-These findings can streamline existing strategies to identify bacterial and fungal inoculants with a higher probability to establish in recipient ecosystems and confer noticeable changes in their structure and function.
+Environmental change coupled with alteration in human lifestyles are profoundly impacting the microbial communities that play critical roles in the health of the earth and its inhabitants.
+To identify bacteria and fungi that are resistant and susceptible to habitat changes respectively, we retrieved paired 16S and ITS rRNA amplicon sequence data from 1,580 host, soil, and aquatic samples and explored the ecological patterns of the thousands of detected bacterial and fungal genera.
+Through this large-scale analysis, we identified 48 bacterial and 4 fungal genera that were prevalent and abundant across the three biomes, demonstrating their resilience in diverse environmental conditions.
+These generalists comprised a substantial fraction of the taxonomic diversity of their respective kingdom.
+Their distribution across samples explained a large percentage of the variation in the cross-kingdom community structure.
+We also found that the genomes of these generalists were larger and encoded more secondary metabolism and antimicrobial resistance genes, illuminating how they can dominate diverse microbial communities.
+Conversely, 30 bacterial and 19 fungal genera were only found in a single habitat, suggesting they cannot readily adapt to different and changing environments.
+These findings can contribute to designing microbiome-mediated strategies for pressing global changes.

 ## Get Started